miotke/andrewmiotke.com/content/posts/til/til-docker.md

 ---
 layout: post
-title: "Learning Docker: My notes"
+title: "TIL: Docker - My notes"
 date: 2021-07-21 15:21:59 -0700
 categories: update
 ---

 Expect this post to be updated over time.

 Here are the notes I've taken so far while learning Docker over the last few days.

 ## Resources

 - [Docker for beginners](https://docker-curriculum.com/)
 - [Running Django + PostgreSQL containers and persisting data with Docker](https://medium.com/shot-code/running-django-postgresql-containers-and-persisting-data-with-docker-4dd8e4dd5361)

 ## docker pull

 ##### Command:
 - `docker pull [image name or url]`

 Pulls the docker image from the docker registry.
 The docker registry is similar to Github in that it hosts a bunch of docker images.

 Use `docker images` to list all of the images on the local machine.

 ## docker run

 #### Command:
 - `docker run [image name]`

 #### Flags

 - `-d` detaches the terminal window from the running docker container.
 - `-P` publishes all exposed ports to random ports so that the application inside the container can be accessed.
 You can also specify which port to use with `docker run -p 8888:80 ...`.
 - `--name` gives the container a human readable name.

 Runs a docker container based on the image that is passed in.

 `docker run -it [image name]` attaches you to an interactive shell in the container itself.

 ## docker stop

 #### Command:
 - `docker stop [container ID or name]`

 Stops the running container when running in detached mode.

 ## docker ps

 #### Command:
 - `docker ps`

 #### Flags:
 - `-a`shows all containers that have been run.

 Shows all of the containers that are currently running.
 Docker creates a new container everytime the command is run.
 That way the environment is always as you expect.

 ## docker rm

 #### Command:
 - `docker rm [container ID]`

 Container stick around on the disk even after they are no longer running and have a STATUS of `Exited`.
 Run `docker ps -a` to get the container ID then run `docker rm [container ID]`, i.e. `docker rm 605982f999a1`.